 Lab Coats, Calculators, and Required Paperwork

-Members of UT’s American Pharmacists Association-Academy of Students of Pharmacy (UT-APhA-ASP) have provided you with information concerning the purchase of your lab coat, college patch, and clicker.
-Everyone must purchase a lab coat, patch, and clicker as they are required for several classes.
-(Exception: El Paso and Pan Am students who have already received lab coats in their home region need only purchase the patch.)
-If you have any questions regarding your order, please contact Rock Suddhi at RSUDDHI93@GMAIL.COM.
+Members of UT’s American Pharmacists Association-Academy of Students of Pharmacy (UT-APhA-ASP) have provided you with information concerning the purchase of your lab coat, name tag, and college patch.
+Everyone must purchase a lab coat, name tag, and patch as they are required for several classes.
+(Exception: UT RGV students who have already received lab coats in their home region need only purchase your name tag and the college patch.)
+If you have any questions regarding your order, please contact Maxine Liu at firstname.lastname@example.org.

 Welcome to the College!